CodexLink/chips.omp.json/README.md

    > Initial development of theme were not reflected due to the fact that I was having a hard time creating a small script to transport changes from local (home) to remote (cloned repo).
 Also, as per its state being set to `public`, it was done when I was reporting an [issue in oh-my-posh repository](https://github.com/JanDeDobbeleer/oh-my-posh/issues/2679), wherein theme is required for evaluation of the said report.

-7. When I disabled "wakatime", why it still feels so slow?
+7. When I disabled "wakatime" segment, why it still feels so slow?

    > As of now (08/26/2022), there is no switch for the HTTP query to be disabled when a certain environment variable invalidates truthy condition.
 I suggest trying to nullify the value of your 'WAKATIME_API_KEY' and see if it works or ignores calling HTTP request.

+8. What are your basis for the wakatime's timeout values?
+   > They were based on my preference with consideration on my ISP speed.

 ## Tools Used